ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ![Obligatory XKCD](computer_problems.png)

-What we're ultimately doing as web developers is arranging little pixels of light in a way that means something to the user, albeit in a more abstracted way using tools like HTML, CSS and Javascript.
+What we're ultimately doing as web developers is arranging little pixels of light in the browser so that they appear as something of value to the user.

 ## Exploration 2: Flying